steven-exarcos/pass-documentation/developer-documentation/data-loaders/README.md

 # Summary

 All three loaders are Java JAR command line applications and can be run from any platform that can run Java applications.
-These application utilize system properties and can be configured to run with different parameters.
+These applications utilize system properties and can be configured to run with different parameters.

 ## [Grant Loader](./grant-loader.md)